darcys22/taxwiki/pages/crypto/index.md

 - As a trader, you can value your portfolio at the end of the financial year based on market value of current "holding stock" to be used in conjunction with a profit & loss statement which determines trading activity over the financial year.
 In this case, the assessable profit would be reduced to $12k.

- "What happens if you sell after June 30?
+Â "What happens if you sell after June 30?
 Are the dates almost irrelevant come tax time?
 And if I am classed as a trader one year, can I then be considered an investor the following year?
 Dependant on trading activity?"

 - Again, this comes down to whether you're a trader or investor